blake-butsko/squatober_auto_message/README.md

 This is my first time hosting a script (I used github actions) it's really cool
 If you also wanna recieve texts then send me a dm with your number and service provider, or if you don't feel comfortable with that I wrote some extra code to use your email
+was previously using smtp, but switched over to Textbelt

 Phone numbers/emails stored in github secrets